Tufnell Park tube station: History

 The station was opened on 22 June 1907 by the Charing Cross, Euston & Hampstead Railway.
 The building was designed by architect Leslie Green and the exterior features glazed terracotta (faïence) tiling, supplied by the Leeds Fireclay Company.
 Although close to Junction Road railway station on the Tottenham & Hampstead Junction Railway, there was never a physical connection between the two stations.

 The station was modernised in 2004 by Tube Lines.
 Major items of works were the communication systems, a complete retiling and new ceilings throughout.
 Ticket gates were installed some time later.
 The station also houses a large industrial ventilation fan as part of London Underground's Cooling the Tube project.
 The fan runs year round along with fans at other Northern line locations.
 The station was closed between 8 June 2015 and 4 March 2016 for the replacement of the lifts.

 Connections

-London Buses routes 4, 134, and 390, and night route N20 serve the station.
+Day and nighttime London Buses routes serve the station.